Government Engineering College, Gandhinagar: Departments

-Department of Electronics & Communication Engineering

-Department of Electronics & Communication Engineering is well posed to cater the needs of the course.
-It is equipped with well-developed laboratories to satisfy the course curriculum of various subjects related especially to the Computer field.

-Besides the studies, EC students have participated in various events at national level technical competition regularly and have won prizes.
-EC Club has been formed and very active.
-Numbers of activities are being conducted by the EC Club.

-The department is well equipped to cater to the needs of existing strength as well as additional strength of 30 students.

 Department of Instrumentation and Control Engineering

 The Instrumentation and Control Engineering Department started with the opening of the college in 2004.
 The department offers an undergraduate course B.E.(Instrumentation and Control).
-Department has well equipped labs for Signal and System, Measurement, Instrumentation, Power electronics as well as PLC's which helps to enhance the practical skills of the student.
-The students from this department have also got placed in global giants in Instrumentation and Control like Yokogawa.
-The well experienced faculties helps to keep the student updated with the latest trends of Instrumentation and Control in Industries.
+Department has well equipped labs for Signal and System, Measurement, Instrumentation, Power electronics as well as PLC's.

 Campus

 The college campus is spread over 33 acre, and a new hostel campus was ready for use beginning in 2012–2013.